In another installment in my occasional "

 Timeless fashion

-Labels: eye-of-beholder, japan, NHK, pop culture
+Labels: eye-of-beholder, japan, pop culture